Lithography

 Specifications:

-Class 1 000 cleanroom, Level 2E, AIBN (Bldg #75), St Lucia
+• Location: Class 10,000 cleanroom, Level 2E, AIBN (Bldg #75), St Lucia

 Plasma cleaning involves the removal of impurities and contaminants from surfaces through the use of an energetic plasma or dielectric barrier discharge plasma created from gaseous species.
 ANFF-Q’s oxygen plasma cleaner can be employed for plasma surface cleaning and surface treatment for various application fields, including materials science, polymer science, biomedical materials, microfluidics, optics, microscopy, and dental and medical research.